lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/captcha/readme.txt

 Please find the file 'comments.php' in the theme and change position of the line `do_action( 'comment_form_after_fields' );` or any similar line - place it under the Submit button.
 In case there is no such hook in the comments file of your theme, then, unfortunately, this option is not available.

-= How to change a captcha title =

-You should go to the Settings page and change the value in the 'Title for CAPTCHA in the form' field.

-= During the settings saving I get the error: 'Please select one item in the block Arithmetic and Complexity for CAPTCHA'.
-What is this? =

-For stable work of the Captcha plugin you should select at least one item in the 'Arithmetic actions for CAPTCHA' block and select 'CAPTCHA complexity level' on the Settings page, because math expression should consist of at least 1 math sign and parts of math expression should be displayed like words or numbers or both of them.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

 Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
 If no, please provide the following data along with your problem's description: